 Welcome to Thoughts on the Market.
 I'm Ellen Zentner, Morgan Stanley's Chief U.S. Economist.
-Along with my colleagues, bringing you a variety of perspectives, today I'll discuss the narrowing path for a soft landing for the U.S. economy.
-It's Wednesday, September 28, at 10 a.m. in New York.
+Along with my colleagues bringing you a variety of perspectives, today I'll discuss our view around the soft landing for the U.S. economy.
+It's Friday, May 19th, at 10 a.m. in New York.